JohnPaulPamintuan/Windows-Event-log-analysis/README.md

  - Comparing the two can help us identify useful IOCs of DLL hijacking:
    - Our rouge DLL is not signed, however, the legit DLL is signed by ‘Microsoft Windows’.
 This is a big indicator that something dodgy may be going on
    - The rouge DLL (and actual calc.exe!) is loaded from C:\Users\cyben\...\ReflectiveDLLInjection , whereas legitimate DLLs will almost always be found in C:\Windows\System32 or ProgramFiles directories.
 This is an indicator of Relative Path DLL hijacking
-   - We can also notice that the hashes of the two wininet.dll files are non-equal, the meaning the two DLLs themselves are completely different.
+   - We can also notice that the hashes of the two wininet.dll files are non-equal, meaning the two DLLs themselves are completely different.